 Energy Saving Innovation

-As Americans increasingly rely on more electronic devices and gadgets throughout their daily lives, managing energy consumption has become both an environmental and economic priority.
+As Americans increasingly rely on more electronic devices, managing energy consumption has become both an environmental and economic priority.

 Top Cable Energy-Saving Initiatives

 Voluntary agreements across the industry promotes energy efficiency, creates continuous innovation of products and services, and saves consumers money.

 97 percent of all new set-top boxes meet the US Environmental Protection Agency (EPA) 3.0 energy efficiency levels, saving consumers millions of dollars in energy savings annually.

 The average idle-mode energy use of internet equipment relative to average broadband download speed has decreased by approximately 75% since the voluntary agreement was established in 2015.

 Decreased Reliance on Set-Top Boxes

 The development of digital-only tuners, home networking, whole-home DVRs and cloud-based delivery services allow for shared processing and storage power of a network across many consumers.
 Services can be delivered directly to tablets and gaming stations without the need to power a set-top box.

 In cable markets that have converted to all digital systems, operators are providing customers with small low-power digital TV adapters that use less than four watts each, a significant energy savings.